The Laws of Posturology are fundamental truths regarding posture and balance that are widely accepted throughout the field.

-As a massage therapist who works every day on clients who are in chronic pain and dysfunction, I love to continually study the body and understand HOW and WHY the body responds the way it does to pain.
+As a massage therapist who works daily on clients in chronic pain and dysfunction, I love to continually study the body and understand HOW and WHY the body responds the way it does to hurt.

-Through intense study with the “masters of massage”, I have come to understand the complex nature of the body, and its magical healing components.
-I come from an IT background, so I love the fact that the body is logical – it does what it needs to do to maintain balance and harmony.
+Through intense study with the “masters of massage,” I have come to understand the complex nature of the body and its magical healing components.
+I come from an IT background, so I love that the body is logical – it does what it needs to do to maintain balance and harmony.

 Pain – Spasm – Pain Cycle

-Basically, “something” injures the client – whether trauma related, or sleeping funky.
-It doesn’t matter what it is – the client has pain, which causes them to guard and protect the area.
-Lack of movement causes lack of blood flow and a local chemical build-up in the area (trigger point), resulting in more pain and spasm.
+Basically, “something” injures the client – whether trauma-related or funky.
+It doesn’t matter what it is – the client has pain that causes them to guard and protect the area.
+Lack of movement causes a lack of blood flow and a local chemical build-up in the area (trigger point), resulting in more pain and spasm.

-Scar tissue – or as I like to call it, “muscle enemy #1” – results where there was injury and this fibrous tissue has replaced the normal tissue.
-Scar tissue is a natural part of the healing process and it should be noted that scar tissue is weaker than the original tissue it replaces.
+Scar tissue is a natural part of the healing process, and it should be noted that scar tissue is weaker than the original tissue it replaces.
+When muscle tissue sustains damage, fibrous scar tissue replaces it.
+This is what I call “muscle enemy #1.”

-Scar tissue can bind up many layers of muscle and connective tissue, causing varying degrees of limited movement and pain.
-Think of scar tissue like a snag in a sweater – it pulls fibers around it causing the snag to grow.
-Scar tissue in the body is very invasive; it pulls from the area around it and restricts movement of the joint.
+Scar tissue in the body is very invasive; it pulls from the area around it and restricts the movement of the joint.
+It can bind many muscles and connective tissue layers, causing varying degrees of limited motion and pain.
+Think of scar tissue like a snag in a sweater – it pulls fibers around it, causing the snag to grow.

 The symptom picture of scar tissue looks like this: